chengdongqiang/caudotools/README.md

 ```
 git clone https://github.com/chengdongqiang/caudotools.git
 ```
-The database ./caudotools/src/Caudoviricetes_aa2nt.fas is ~600MB.
+Make sure that the database ./caudotools/src/Caudoviricetes_aa2nt.fas is ~600MB.
 Add caudocog and caudoscan path to your environment variable $PATH.
 Edit file ~/.bash_profile and add one line at end of the file:

 export PATH=$PATH:/caudotools/path